hectorlily/Royal-Strategic-Plan/README.md

 # Royal-Strategic-Plan
-To create an business strategic plan for possible implementation accross the organization
+To create a business strategic plan for possible implementation accross the organization